 Just like in the example above, it’s very difficult to see any difference in color between these two diamonds.
 Only when the diamonds are viewed from the side, which reduces any concealment of the color due to light reflection, is it possible to see a very slight difference in color:

 Despite looking almost identical even with bright lighting and magnification, there’s a noticeable difference in price between these two diamonds.

 The F color diamond, as mentioned above, is available for $3,300.
 The H color diamond, on the other hand, is $2,970, providing a total saving of $330, or 11%, all for an almost identical appearance.

 Now, let’s look at an F color diamond compared to an H color diamond in a different cut.
-Below, we’ve compared this 1 carat, VS1 clarity, F color oval cut diamond (left) to this H color diamond (right) of the same clarity and carat weight:
+Below, we’ve compared this 1 carat, VS1 clarity, F color oval cut diamond from James Allen (left) to this H color diamond from James Allen (right) of the same clarity and carat weight:

 As you can see, in this cut, the difference in color between the two diamonds is much easier to see.
 While both diamonds still look excellent (and indeed, the H color diamond would be a fine choice for most settings), the F color diamond is visibly clearer and more colorless.

 With this said, take away the bright lighting and magnification and spotting the color difference even between these two diamonds becomes much more difficult.

 As colorless diamonds, F color diamonds are quite expensive on a per carat basis.
 While you won’t need to spend quite as much for an F color diamond as you would for a D color diamond, the difference in pricing isn’t as big as you’d think for a diamond without flawless clarity.